Random Climbing Stories

 In case younger generations have forgotten, Jim Whittaker was the first American to climb to the summit of Mount Everest (1 May, 1963).
 Thus, he was quite famous in the Seattle area.
 He was also the CEO of REI.

 In 1970 I quit my job at Honeywell.
 As a (somewhat) well-paid engineer, I had been spending a lot of money on climbing and camping equipment at REI.
-When my rebate check arrived in early 1971, I had a rather healthy amount of money I could cash in for more goods at REI, or I could wait until July to get cash.
-I decided to get more equipment.
+When my rebate check arrived in early 1971, I had a rather healthy rebate coming.
+This was before REI had fully computerized the rebate process, so I had to either use the entire rebate at one time or wait until July to get cash.
+I decided to use up the rebate right away.

-It was difficult to find anything else to top off my cart.
+It was difficult to find enough to use up the rest of the rebate.
 When I figured I had enough, I headed back to the long line waiting for the cashier.
 The store was so busy that managers had started helping out.
 I noticed that Jim Whittaker was the bag boy for the line I was in.
-When I got to the cashier, she again totaled up my purchases and I again fell short.
-Jim Whittaker was absent-mindedly shoving items into bags but finally noticed there was a problem between me and the cashier.
-He looked at the line behind me, then at the cashier, and asked: “What's the problem?”
+When I got to the cashier, I saw that it was the same cashier I had dealt with before.
+She again totaled my purchases and I again fell short.
+Jim Whittaker was absent-mindedly shoving items into bags, but he finally noticed there was a problem between me and the cashier.
+He looked at the line behind me, then at the cashier, and asked: "What's the problem?"
 The cashier told him my rebate was more than the amount she rang up, handing him my rebate check.
 He looked at the line of people again, at the pile of things I had bought and at the rebate check.
 He shoved the check back at the cashier and said: “GIVE HIM THE MONEY!”

 That is how I became one of the few persons (perhaps the only person) to get cash out of an REI rebate check before July.